katzenpost/katzenpost/HACKING/index.rst

 ---------------------------

 Katzenpost is NOT crash-only software.
-Everything has a proper shutdown code path unlike many beginner golang examples on the Internet.
+Everything has a proper shutdown code path unlike many golang examples on the Internet.
 Struct types which act as worker goroutines MUST be a composite struct type with the Worker type which is defined in our "core" repository here: